 Pricing on websites and in-apps

-The Gulden apps (gulden.com) and other third-party statistic websites are giving an estimate of how much it estimates the Gulden are worth in a certain currency, to try be helpful - because it is more useful than just seeing the Gulden amount, it is not and cannot ever be an exact number because;
+Apps and other third-party statistic websites that use our API integration are giving an estimate of how much it estimates the specific cryptocurrency is worth in a certain currency, to try be helpful - because it is more useful than just seeing the cryptocurrency amount, it is not and cannot ever be an exact number because;

 (1) It is constantly changing;

-(2) There are at least 10 different ways, if not more, to measure how much your Gulden are worth – all of which are wrong in various situations;
+(2) There are at least 10 different ways, if not more, to measure how much your cryptocurrency are worth – all of which are wrong in various situations;

-(3) Your phone battery will drain very quickly if the Gulden app were to constantly get the information in real-time, causing a slightly outdated rate at times;
+(3) Your phone battery will drain very quickly if an app were to constantly get the information in real-time, causing a slightly outdated rate at times;

-(4) The amount of Gulden involved changes the rate you can get or have to pay per NLG and the app cannot calculate this.
+(4) The amount of cryptocurrency involved changes the rate you can get or have to pay per asset and the app cannot calculate this.

-When you purchase from Nocks or make a money transfer to IBAN from the Gulden app or via the Nocks platform.
-Nocks will use an exact rate, based on the real-time Gulden exchange market, calculated for your exact transaction.
+When you purchase from Nocks or make a money transfer to IBAN from a third party app or service or via the Nocks platform.
+Nocks will use an exact rate, based on the real-time exchange market, calculated for your exact transaction.